SamoaChen/Stereo-Vision-Based-Robotic-Manipulator/README.md

 </p>

 ## Cheap Hardware Design
 To cut down the manufacturing cost and to make the assembling process easier, the arm is built out of paper stock and can be folded from a 2D pattern with the help of locking mechanisms (cardboard will be used in future implementation).
 An example for the 2D pattern is shown in the picture on the left.
-An example of an assembled linkage and an assembled arm is shown in the middle and the right picture respectively.
+An example of an assembled linkage and an assembled arm is shown in the middle and the right pictures respectively.
+The picture on the right also has a cheap version of suction cup implemented.
+The cheap version works with double-sided tapes.

 <p float="left">
    <img src="https://github.com/SamoaChen/Stereo-Vision-Based-Robotic-Manipulator/blob/main/image/paper_arm_pattern_design.jpg" width="25%" height="25%">